In your IELTS speaking exam, you will talk to a trained examiner and the whole conversation would be divided into three main parts:

-- Introduction & General discussion
+Part 1: Introduction & General discussion

-- Cue card
+Part 2: Cue card

-- Details discussion (mostly based on cue card topic)
+Part 3: Details discussion (mostly based on cue card topic)

 Today we will closely discuss the 2nd part of the speaking exam i.e. Cue card.
 After the introduction part, the examiner would ask you to pick a cue card and talk about the topic.
-Following is a sample Cue card question:
+Following is a sample Cue Card question:

-Keep talking about the topic and after the examiner interrupts you should not stop.
-Your fluency, vocabulary and speaking is observed and recorded.
-If you give to many pause and mumble while talking, you are likely to get a poor band score.
+Keep talking about the topic and cover all the question provided with the topic.
+Your fluency, vocabulary and speaking skills are observed and recorded.
+If you give to many pauses and mumble while talking, you are likely to get a poor band score.
 Keep in mind that, do not try to mimic any accent.
 Talk naturally and the tone you are comfortable at.

 In extreme cases, you might encounter a topic that needs you to use your imagination.
 For instance, if you are asked to talk about a city you want to visit in near future, you would instantly think about a city that you would like to talk about.
 For this, do not pick a city you know nothing about.
-Rather pick a city that you know about and say that this is the city you have planned to visit in future.
+Rather pick a city that you know about and say that this is the city you have planned to visit in the future.